What is an insider threat?

 In today’s relentless cyber threat landscape, it’s easy for companies to spend an excessive amount of time, money, and effort to protect themselves from external attacks.
 But with the shift to remote and hybrid work environments, the worst threats might be sitting right in front of you–operating from the inside–risking the exposure of trade secrets, HR information, customer data, and more.

 Because so many individuals have legitimate access to company systems, it’s easy for malicious or even unintentional leaks to happen under your company’s radar.

 In this blog, you’ll discover how to identify insider threats, how they occur, and tips for defending your organization against them.

 While insider threats are tough to detect and prevent, you can start to mitigate them by understanding the different forms they take.

-Here’s a closer look at six typical types of insider threats:
+Here’s a closer look at five typical types of insider threats:

-One specific type of malicious insider, a lone wolf, operates alone, often having proximity to a company’s sensitive systems like networks or databases, allowing them to expose HR records, passwords and more.
+One specific type of malicious insider–a lone wolf–operates alone, often having proximity to a company’s sensitive systems like networks or databases.
+This allows them to expose HR records, passwords, and more.

 Inside agents are employees or partners who work on behalf of an external group to carry out a data breach or other attack.
 These types of insider threats can be a pawn or a mole.

 Pawns are not aware they’re acting as insider agents because they’ve fallen victim to a phishing or social engineering scheme.
 With the data that this inside agent provides, an external actor can then wreak havoc with the proper credentials, banking information, or classified information.

 A mole is an imposter who has gained access to internal systems, posing as an employee, partner, vendor, or contractor.
 Sometimes moles offer insiders compensation for letting them into the network to steal trade secrets, customer data and more, or they coerce them through blackmail.